Make your open mic night better

 - Having a quick look around for what is available online, the BEHRINGER XENYX X1204 looks like a pretty good value piece of kit (but I haven't used it).

 - The industry standard microphone for live vocal performance is the SHURE SM58.
-Note I underline “standard”, since many people swear by them, but that doesn’t mean you can’t buy better.
-They aren’t cheap (about £110).
+Take note on the use of the word "standard", since many people swear by them, but that doesn't mean you can't buy better.
+They aren't cheap (about £110).

 - AKG also make some pretty good mics - e.g. the D5

 - Ensure you only buy microphones with an XLR connector (the vast majority do have XLR connectors)

 - I would personally not spend less that £50 on a microphone for an open mic night.